2017 Date October 8th .

 Rounding the curve of Camp Eight Road, runners will briefly follow Cemetery Road and then head on to the Cemetery Loop Trail.
 Leaving the gravel road for the sandy trail, racers will see the pine uplands give way to the ancient maritime forest and the edge of the New River marsh.
 The old dikes and levees of antebellum rice fields stretch off into the distance and ospreys soar overhead.
 Deer, wild turkeys, and fox squirrels are often seen along this section of the route, which briefly rejoins the gravel Cemetery Road before continuing along another sandy fire line.
 Here, the old upland hardwood and pine forest leads to a young pine plantation, a reminder of the land’s tenure as a managed property of Union Camp.

 The path intersects and continues along Whitehouse Road, a wide, manicured dirt road, and the forest becomes older and a mix of hardwoods and pines.
 In the early morning, this is a perfect place to spot a buck or doe grazing on the grass at the edge of the woods.
 After a short distance, runners will leave the dirt road for another sandy fire line, a narrower trail that skirts beautiful wetlands with red maples before looping back to Whitehouse Road.
 Whitehouse Road continues to the paved road and then leads to the finish/starting line.

 Runners are allowed to set up pop-up canopy tents and tables for the support team in their designated areas.
 This is a cup-free race.
 There will be water stations on the course, but please bring your own hydration bottles.

-Hydration and Fuel station will be located at the finish area.
+Hydration and Fuel station will be located midway and at the finish area.